 Not all musicals need audience engagement to be successful; however, it is a quickly growing trend that’s only just getting started.
 While audience engagement can be brought in at any stage of musical development, the earlier an audience engagement specialist is brought into the creative process, the more time he or she has to create opportunities for engagement!

 What are some specific examples of audience engagement in a production?

-Row L Seat 1 is hard at work on some top secret projects right now, with our first project anticipated to be implemented in Spring 2017.
+Row L Seat 1 is hard at work on some top secret projects right now involving some pretty cool audience engagement if we do say so ourselves!
 In the meantime we’ll share some audience engagement examples from other musicals and plays that you might be familiar with.
 Please note, these examples were not our ideas, but we sure love them!
 Also note that none of them interfere with the quality of the production, and they are all completely optional to participate in.

 - In the musical Once, the pre-show bar on stage with the cast pouring drinks is a perfect example of audience engagement.
 It’s also an example of a way that audience engagement can increase profits for a musical.

 - In The Curious Incident of the Dog in the Night-Time, certain seat numbers that are tied in to the show have something special on the seat (I won’t give away what it is for anyone that hasn’t seen it).
 It’s nothing big, but it’s something a little extra to add to the experience of the show.